LincaMarius/ISAP-1_Logisim_Simulation/README.md

 ![ Figure 13 ](/Pictures/Figure13.png)

+Since all unimplemented instructions are considered as a NOP instruction, we will have a maximum number of steps equal to 3, the NEXT signal resets the Step Counter in step T4.

 The complete schematic of the ISAP-1 computer that correctly executes the NOP instruction and the LIL instruction is shown in the following figure:

 ![ Figure 14 ](/Pictures/Figure14.png)